Skip to content

 • Inability or severe pain when doing sit-ups or crunches

-Frequently climbing or running stairs, running, and abdominal exercises can lead to overuse of the muscles and the development of trigger points.
+Overuse is another common culprit.
+Frequent climbing or running stairs, running, and abdominal exercises can fatigue the muscles, causing the development of trigger points.
 When muscle fatigue sets in, it is time to rest or stop.

 Other causes:

-• Sleeping on a lumpy or too soft mattress
+• Sleeping on a lumpy or soft mattress affects spinal alignment, straining the muscles.

 • Abdominal surgical scars